nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 Firstly, let's consider the "read model".

-The :class:`~examples.ftsprojection.projection.FtsTrackingRecorder` defines an abstract interface for searching, inserting, and updating pages in a full text search index with tracking information.
+The :class:`~examples.ftsprojection.projection.FtsViewInterface` defines an abstract interface for searching, inserting, and updating pages in a full text search index with tracking information.
 Abstract methods are defined so that a projection can be defined independently of a particular database.

-It defines abstract method signatures :func:`~examples.ftsprojection.projection.FtsTrackingRecorder.insert_pages_with_tracking` and :func:`~examples.ftsprojection.projection.FtsTrackingRecorder.update_pages_with_tracking` so that pages may be inserted and updated atomically in a full text search index along with tracking information.
+It defines abstract method signatures :func:`~examples.ftsprojection.projection.FtsViewInterface.insert_pages_with_tracking` and :func:`~examples.ftsprojection.projection.FtsViewInterface.update_pages_with_tracking` so that pages may be inserted and updated atomically in a full text search index along with tracking information.

 .. literalinclude:: ../../../examples/ftsprojection/projection.py
-    :pyobject: FtsTrackingRecorder
+    :pyobject: FtsViewInterface

 It extends both the abstract :class:`~examples.ftscontentmanagement.persistence.FtsRecorder` class